marcelarosalesj/mna_mlops_equipo39/DVC_instructions.md

 ## Step-by-Step Guide for Using DVC in the Project

-## To retrieve all files your team is tracking with DVC, a teammate would:
+## To retrieve all files our team is tracking with DVC, you could:

 1. Clone the repository from GitHub: